aadicrazy/ansible-galaxy-httpd/README.md

 httpd
 ==============

-This role is used to deploy httpd(support tls configuration).
+This role is used to deploy httpd(supporting tls configuration).

 Inventory file demo